Minhvu87/Minhvu87/README.md

 ### WELCOME TO MY PAGE 👋👋👋
-My name is Viet Nguyen.
-I am an M.Sc. in Computer Science, majoring in Artificial Intelligence and Robotics.
-I am interested in the following topics: Deep Learning in NLP and Computer Vision.
-Reinforcement Learning.<br>
+My name is Minh Vu.
+I a Student in HCM University of Science. in Mathematic and Computer Science, majoring in Mathematic and Computer Science Application.
+I am interested in the following topics: AI, Database, Web App <br>
 ## 📫 How to reach me:

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/v%C5%A9-quang-minh-1744a1185/) [![GitHub](https://i.stack.imgur.com/tskMh.png) GitHub](https://github.com/Minhvu87)